jrengdahl/PDP-11/README.txt

 -- build-newlib.sh: This script will download, build, and install an
                     experimental version of newlib from
                     github.com/cptnapalm/newlib-pdp11.git.
-The author has
+The original author
-                    not touched this project since 2018.
+                    has not touched this project since 2018.
 I have only used a few headers plus ctype from this newlib, but what little I have used seems to work.
 Check the paths in the script before running it.
 (This newlib contains